Why Cloud Computing is Important in Data Science?

 Data as a Service(DaaS) is becoming a popular concept with the advent of cloud-based data services.
 DaaS is provided by data vendors that use cloud computing to provide data storage, data processing, data integration, and data analytics services to companies using a network connection.
 Hence, Data as a Service can be used by companies to better understand their target audience using data, automate some of their production, create better products according to market demand, etc. All of these things in return increase the profitability of a company which in turn gives them an edge over their competitors.

 Data as a Service is similar to Software as a service, Infrastructure as a service, Platform as a service, etc. which are all common services that everyone has heard of in the tech world.
-However, DaaS is comparatively new and gaining popularity only now because of the increasing need of Cloud Computing in Data Science.
+However, DaaS is comparatively new and gaining popularity only now because of the increasing need for Cloud Computing in Data Science.
 But Daas is increasing in popularity now because of the fact that basic cloud computing services provided by companies were not equipped initially to handle the massive data loads that are a necessary part of DaaS.
 Instead, these services could only manage basic data storage rather than data processing and analytics on such a large scale.
 Also, it was difficult to manage large data volumes over the network earlier as the bandwidth was limited.
 However, these things have changed with time and now, low-cost cloud storage and increased bandwidth have made Data as a Service the next big thing!

 In fact, it is estimated that DaaS will be used by around 90% of large companies in order to generate revenue from data by 2020.
 Data as a Service will also allow different departments in large companies to share data easily with each other and obtain actionable insights even if they don’t have the data infrastructure in-house to manage this feat.
 Therefore, DaaS will make sharing data for companies much easier and faster in real-time, which will, in turn, increase the profitability of a company.